 - Money back guarantee

-About this contract for services
+About this document

-The law relating to contracts for services
+The law relating to this document

 A contract for services is a common law term and not defined by legislation.